ayadij/pure-react/props.md

 - destructure props { name }
 - onAction prop is called whenever it needs to send up data or notify the parent that something happened
 - props are evaluated before they are passed down
+- the key prop is required any time you render an array of elements